Jose-Nasc/leetcode/README.md

 # LeetCode Solutions

-Este repositório contém minhas soluções para problemas do LeetCode, organizadas por nível de dificuldade e tópicos de estudo.
+This repository contains my solutions to LeetCode problems, organized by difficulty level and study topics.
-O objetivo é praticar, melhorar raciocínio lógico e consolidar conceitos em algoritmos e estruturas de dados.
+The goal is to practice, improve logical thinking, and consolidate concepts in algorithms and data structures.

-## Estrutura do Repositório
+## Repository Structure
-- Easy: Problemas fáceis
+- Easy: Easy problems
-- Medium: Problemas de dificuldade média
+- Medium: Medium difficulty problems
-- Hard: Problemas difíceis
+- Hard: Hard problems

-Cada pasta contém os arquivos das soluções, geralmente nomeados pelo número e título do problema no LeetCode.
+Each folder contains the solution files, usually named by the problem number and title on LeetCode.
-Exemplo:
+Example:
 - Two_Sum.java
 - Binary_Tree_Inorder_Traversal.py
 - Longest_Substring_Without_Repeating_Characters.cpp

-## Tecnologias Utilizadas
+## Technologies Used
-- Linguagens principais: Javascript, C, Rust
+- Main languages: Javascript, C, Rust
-- Plataforma de treino: LeetCode
+- Training platform: LeetCode

-## Objetivos
+## Goals
-- Resolver problemas diariamente
+- Solve problems daily
-- Aumentar a eficiência na resolução de algoritmos
+- Increase efficiency in algorithm solving
-- Preparação para entrevistas técnicas
+- Preparation for technical interviews

-## Referências
+## References
 - LeetCode
 - GeeksforGeeks
 - NeetCode

-## Como Usar
+## How to Use
-1. Clone o repositório:
+1. Clone the repository:
    git clone https://github.com/Jose-Nasc/leetcode.git
-2. Navegue até a pasta do problema desejado
+2. Navigate to the folder of the desired problem
-3. Execute o código na sua IDE ou terminal
+3. Run the code in your IDE or terminal

 ---

-Repositório mantido por José Nascimento
+Repository maintained by Jose Nascimento